H91011/docsify-fulltextsearch/README.md

 ```

-For more info please look at o `test` directory.
+For more info please look at o `test` directory

-**If its not work you can directy accsess from "node_modules/docsify-fulltextsearch/index.js"**

 ### Test

 You need to instal docsify-cli before test.

 For test :
 `npm install -g docsify-cli`

 `npm run test`

 ### Config: